Who Is Michael Strahan?

 However, in a 2018 interview with E!, Strahan said he had no regrets.

-In the fall of 2018, he will be the new co-host of GMA Day's third hour slot with Sara Haines, former panelist of The View.
+In the fall of 2018, he became the new co-host of GMA Day's third-hour slot with Sara Haines, former panelist of The View.
+In 2019, the show added actress Keke Palmer as a third co-host and the show was renamed Strahan, Sara and Keke.

 Wives and Children